Toolbox Talks for Ladders & Electricity

 - Always use at least one hand to grasp the ladder when climbing or descending

-- Do not carry objects or loads that could cause you to loose balance
+- Do not carry objects or loads that could cause you to lose balance

 - “Low voltage” does not imply safety